 The sandwich is awesome.
 The contrast between the rich cheese, crunchy apples, and sweet jam is pretty ideal in my mind.

 Use a press.
 Use my contraption method.
-Do what you need to do to make the sandwich happen!
+Do what you need to do to make this Chicken Raspberry Panini happen!